 Once you’re able to successfully read these books backward and forward with no trouble, consider trying to master these next five reads that are a bit more challenging.

 5. “The Apple Tree” by Jane Thai

 “The Apple Tree” is a short story geared towards children and beginners.
 It’s about two children and—you guessed it—an apple tree.
 This book will teach readers a lot of vocabulary words including words for the four seasons, which are listed below:

-Also, in case you didn’t know, here is what the title of the book means in Chinese:
+Also, in case you didn’t know, here is what the title of the book is in Chinese:

 Similar to “Chinese and English Nursery Rhymes: Share and Sing in Two Languages,” the story is told with three lines on each page with huge, colorful pictures at the bottom.
 The first line is in English, the second line is in Chinese characters and the third line is the pinyin (with tones) for the characters above.

 6. The Mandy and Pandy Series by Chris Lin and Ingrid Villalta

 Ever wondered what it would be like to have a giant panda bear as a best friend?
 Find out while also learning basic Mandarin words for various topics with the Mandy and Pandy series by Chris Lin.

 The first book in the series is “Mandy and Pandy Say, ‘Ni Hao Ma?'” and the main focus of the book is learning how to say “Hello” among other greetings.

 Here’s the breakdown of how to say “hello” and “goodbye” in Mandarin, all things you’ll learn through context in these books: